Two-Stream Regression Network for Dental Implant Position Prediction: Experiment

 \subsection{Implementation Details}

 Pytorch is used for model training and testing.
 For the training of IRD, we use a batch size of 16, SGD optimizer and a learning rate of 0.01.
 Four data augmentation methods, i.e. mosaic, mixup, photometric distortion and geometric are employed.
-The network is trained for 30 epochs.
+The network is trained for 80 epochs.
 For the training of MSPENet, we use a batch size of 8, Adam optimizer and a learning rate of 0.0005 for network training.
-Three data augmentation methods, i.e. random crop, random scale and random flip are employed.
-The network is trained for 140 epochs and the learning rate is divided by 10 at 60th and 100th epochs, respectively.
+A series of augmentation methods, i.e. adding random noise~\citep{kaur2021automated}, enhancing contrast~\citep{ubhi2022neural}, random crop, random scale and random flip are employed.
+The network is trained for 140 epochs and the learning rate is divided by 10 at 40th and 60th epochs, respectively.
 All the models are trained and tested on the platform of TESLA V100 GPU.
 For the training of other baseline detectors, MMDetection library and ImageNet pre-training models are used.